MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 ## What does the easy policy setup tool do?

-The easy setup tool creates and assigns a set of core policy definitions to students and a separate set of core policy definitions to educators and staff with settings that are appropriate for each.
+The easy setup tool applies a set of core policy definitions to students and creates and assigns a separate set of core policy definitions to educators and staff with settings that are appropriate for each.
 Here's what happens when you run the tool.

 The tool sets up policies based on educational institution type (Primary-Secondary or Higher education).
 You select your institution type, and then the tool does the following: